menzin/About_jQuery/Chapter2.md

 - **Using hierarchies**
 jQuery provides many ways to use the DOM to find elements.
 Let’s start with the simplest ones, _all of which follow the same syntax as in CSS:_
   - **Immediate child** <br>
     `$('selector1 > selector2')` will find all elements that match selector2 and whose immediate parent matches selector1.

     Example: Suppose that your HTML includes the following:

+       ``` html
         <div id= "info”>General Information -Please select your model:
           <ul>Model
             <li>Model1</li>